 The first stage of planning should always be deciding when to go.
 Several things will determine when this will be.
 Are you restricted to school holidays?
 This will definitely effect the price, this is unfortunately the case for most holidays anywhere so won’t come as a surprise.

-It’s usually cheaper to travel and stay during the week instead of the weekend if that is a possibility.
+It’s usually cheaper to travel and stay during the week instead of the weekend if this is a possibility.
 Tuesdays are often the cheapest day to fly.

 Consider also how busy the parks will be.
 Try to avoid the French holidays, any major events that might be on at Disney Paris, and the summer break.